threeal/errors-cpp/docs/index.rst

 =============

 Errors C++ is a `C++`_ package that provides utilities for error handling.
-This package mainly consists of the `errors::Error` class, representing an object that may contain an error.
+This package mainly consists of the :cpp:class:`errors::Error` class, representing an object that may contain an error.

 This package serves as an alternative to error handling using `try-catch exceptions`_, commonly found in C++ code.
 It facilitates error handling by returning values, following the style of `Go's error handling`_.